Derek Jeter sets gold standard for Yankees' Baby Bombers

 NEW YORK -- There it was, the final halo over Derek Jeter’s perfect playing career.
 On Saturday in the Bronx, it rained all day and night.
 On Sunday, there were off-and-on showers.

-By the time, Derek Jeter’s No. 2 retirement ceremony began, the sky was perfect, and the sunlight shone through as Jeter took the field with his pregnant model wife, his loving parents, his sister, his nephew and his grandma, who turned him into a Yankee fan as a child.
+By the time Derek Jeter’s No. 2 retirement ceremony began, the sky was perfect, and the sunlight shone through as Jeter took the field with his pregnant model wife, his loving parents, his sister, his nephew and his grandma, who turned him into a Yankees fan as a child.

-On the huge video board in center, they played all the hits -- “The Flip,” “The Dive,” “The DJ3K homer” and more.
+On the huge video board beyond center field, they played all the hits -- “The Flip,” “The Dive,” “The DJ3K homer” and more.
 Besides the replicas of his number and plaque in Monument Park, the Yankees gave Jeter a 14-karat accomplishment ring to add to his World Series jewelry.

 This was it for Jeter in the Bronx, and, after it all, you had to wonder: How could it have gone any better?
 Not just the Mother’s Day celebration -- with Jeter nailing his thank-you speech -- but the entirety of his pro career, beginning with his slipping to the No. 6 pick and the Yankees in the 1992 draft.

 That is why Jeter is a blessing and a curse for the Yankees’ next generation, the Baby Bombers.
 Jeter left behind a dedication to winning that has been imprinted on these young Yankees.
-You can hear it in their quotes and how they go about their work.
+It's in their quotes and how they go about their work.
 There is a Jeter standard, which is also a curse.

 They have to live up to the five championships and the clutch reputation.
 You can already imagine the future playoff failure laments, “Jeter would have come through.”